xorpaul/go-elastic-board/README.md

 1. Start the go-elastic-board server
 2. Open your web browser to the configured address (default: http://localhost:8080)
-3. Enter your Elasticsearch cluster URL (e.g., `http://elasticsearch:9200`)
-4. Click "Start" to begin monitoring
+3. Click "Start" to begin monitoring

 ### Dashboard Features